AllexBlaze/rsschool-cv/cv.md

 ## :memo: Summary:

-> My name is Alexander Naumchick and I'm 24 years old.
+> My name is Alexander Naumchick and I'm 25 years old.
 At the moment of my life I am learning computer technologies in Belarusian State University of Informatics and Radioelectronics on Innovative Lifelong Learning Faculty.
-Since 18-th February 2019 I take The Rolling Scopes Front-End Development course remotely and strive to become the Front-End Developer who can develop modern sites and web applications.
+Since 9th September 2019 I take The Rolling Scopes Front-End Development course remotely and strive to become the Front-End Developer who can develop modern sites and web applications.

 ## :muscle: Skills: